-- Taking care of a new baby is hard work.
+- \ Taking care of a new baby is hard work.
 It is no surprise that many couples feel very tired and this can lower your sex drive. - Having a baby is a big responsibility.
-Many men want to be a good provider for their family.
+Your partner likely wants to be a good provider for your family.
 Having a new baby is expensive.
-Taking care of your new family can be stressful, so sex may not be on his mind. - First-time dads are adjusting to their new role as father and your new role as mother.
-He will learn to see you both as a mother and as the woman he desired before.
+Taking care of your new family can be stressful, so sex may not be on your partner's mind. - New parents are adjusting to their roles and identities.
+It may take a bit to see each other as sexual beings and parents. - Many birthing people have less interest in having sex after giving birth.
+It is totally normal.
+You may have vaginal tenderness and dryness after your delivery and that might make sex painful. - New parents often feel tired because they are taking care of their baby.